Knowledge Base | Level Beast

 How to Read the Daily Trade Plan — Walkthrough

 Every daily report produces multiple trade plans covering four markets — ES and NQ for futures, and SPX and QQQ for indexes and ETF products.
 The structure of all trade plans is identical.
-Once you can read one, you can read all four.

 📌 What the Trade Plan Is